FamilySearch/familysearch-javascript-sdk/README.md

 ========

 The Javascript SDK uses [semantic versioning](http://semver.org/) for releases.
-We are currently in a pre-1.0 state, which means that occasionally there will be backwards-incompatible changes.
-Backward-incompatible changes don't happen very often, but they do happen occasionally.
-Once we hit version 1.0.0 later this Fall, I will make sure that changes are backwards-compatible.
+Any breaking changes will cause the major version to be bumped; e.g., 1.0 -> 2.0.

-You can check out a specific release by clicking on the github [Releases link](https://github.com/FamilySearch/familysearch-javascript-sdk/releases) or by specifying the release number in your `bower.json` file; e.g., `"familysearch-javascript-sdk": "~0.9.15"`.
+You can check out a specific release by clicking on the github [Releases link](https://github.com/FamilySearch/familysearch-javascript-sdk/releases) or by specifying the release number in your `bower.json` or `package.json` file; e.g., `"familysearch-javascript-sdk": "~0.9.15"`.
 The _Releases_ link also serves as a _Change Log_, so it's worth looking at even if you plan to work off the master branch.

 Contributing